tsedio/tsed/docs/getting-started.md

 export class Server extends ServerLoader {

     /**
-     * This method let you configure the middleware required by your application to works.
+     * This method let you configure the express middleware required by your application to works.
      * @returns {Server}
      */
     public $onMountingMiddlewares(): void|Promise<any> {